input-output-hk/jormungandr/doc/configuration/network.md

     from.
 This is the public address that will be distributed to other peers of the network that may find interest into participating to the blockchain dissemination with the node.
 Currently only TCP is supported.
-- `public_id`: (optional) This is a static identifier, 24 bytes encoded in hexadecimal.
-They are used to bootstrap the connection to the node if the node introduce itself as a trusted peer.
+- `node_key_file`: (optional) Path to a file containing a bech32-encoded ed25519 secret key.
-  **Most of the user don't need to set this value** and in fact we are working toward potentially removing the need for this value.
+  The keys are used to advertize the node in network gossip and to authenticate a connection to the node if the node is used as a trusted peer.
-- `listen_address`: (optional) [multiaddr][multiaddr] specifies the address the node
+  **Most of the users don't need to set this value** as the key will be randomly generated if the option is not present.
-    will listen to to receive p2p connection.
+- `listen`: (optional) socket address (IP address and port separated by a comma), specifies the interface address and port the node will listen at to receive p2p connection.
 Can be left empty and the node will listen to whatever value was given to `public_address`.
 - `topics_of_interest`: (optional) the different topics we are interested to hear about:
   - `messages`: notify other peers this node is interested about Transactions